-Disciplinary measures must always be applied fairly, consistently, and reasonably taking account of any special educational needs or disabilities that the student may have and take into account the needs of vulnerable pupils.
+7.5 Disciplinary measures must always be applied fairly, consistently, and reasonably taking account of any special educational needs, disabilities or vulnerabilities that the student may have.
 It is also important to consider the motivations behind bullying behaviour and whether it reveals any concerns for the safety of the perpetrator.